About Me

 Research

 My research interests include computer networks and networked systems.
 During my doctoral studies, I improved the performance of Network Functions Virtualization (NFV) service chains running at 100/200 Gbps by using low-level optimization techniques.
+I received a Google Ph.D.
+Fellowship 2021 award in Systems and Networking during my doctoral studies, check my interview with KTH EECS.
 You can read more in my licentiate thesis and doctoral dissertation.
 To read the highlight of my research in Swedish, please check the Framtidens Forskning’s article called “Optimerar cacheminnet för snabbare internettjänster”.

 Publications